stefanogali/panini-cake/README.md

 MAIN_MENU_NAME="main-menu"
 ```

 Got to the [Shopify Partner website](https://www.shopify.com/uk/partners) and create a free account, you will then be able to create a free development store.
-If you never used Shopify, please familiarize a bit with the admin dashboard.

 Once you are done, go to settings and find the apps section, then head to the [Shopify app store](https://apps.shopify.com/) and install the Headless app.